We maintain a waitlist to fill spaces for the entering J.D. class should any become available after May 1.

 Financial aid at Harvard Law School is based on demonstrated financial need.
 If admitted from the waitlist and applying for financial aid, students receive the same financial aid award that they would have received had they been admitted earlier in the cycle.
 Please note that students will be required to respond to their offer of admission before receiving their financial aid package.

-Although we cannot guarantee housing in HLS dorms for those admitted from the waitlist, it may be possible, even for those admitted late in the summer, to obtain HLS housing.
-Students admitted off the waitlist typically find housing on or off campus without significant difficulty.
+Although we cannot guarantee housing in HLS On-Campus Dorm Housing for those admitted from the waitlist, it is typically possible for those students to obtain HLS housing.
+Students admitted off the waitlist usually find housing on or off campus without significant difficulty.